Purdue-CS193/homework-0-LinguiniThePasta/index.md

+# Lingyu Li's First CS193 Homework

+Things I love about CS 193
+- The class takes place on the afternoon
+- The class has a PSO instead of a lab (very quirky)
+- Has only 6 Homeworks!!!

+# Below is Stock Template Code, above is my work

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.